 Contact the Authorities

 Many forms of cyberattacks carry criminal penalties in the United States.
 As a result, following an attack, you should contact law enforcement to report the incident.
 They may have access to powerful resources to help investigate the source of the intrusion, recommend ways to prevent future attacks, and track down the parties responsible.

 Law enforcement may need to warn others (including the public) about the attack and how it occurred.
 This might include your own customers or other businesses similarly affected by an attack.
 Cooperating can help keep you and your company out of legal trouble for failing to report a situation that led to another’s loss or injury.

 This point may be hard for some to accept.
 Though you may feel strongly tempted to pay the ransom to regain control of your website, do not do it.
 Hackers using ransomware do so to make money.
 Paying them only encourages them to continue performing these types of attacks.
 Instead, contact your hosting company, regain control of your servers, restore your site from your backups, and harden your security against future intrusions.

 Choose a Hosting Company That Takes Your Site’s Security Seriously

 InMotion Hosting partners with several security providers in an effort to reduce the risk of cyberattacks to our customers.
 We provide features such as auto-updates, hack protection, custom firewalls, DDoS protection and more in an effort to keep your site safe.
 Similarly, InMotion Hosting offers software solutions (such as Sucuri and Patchman) that customers may elect to use to further enhance their protection.

 If you want to experience secure, fast, and reliable web hosting services at some of the industry’s most affordable prices, you want InMotion Hosting.
-Click here to learn more about our product offerings, or follow this link to speak with one of our friendly and qualified sales team members who can answer any of your hosting questions.
+Click here to learn more about our product offerings.